How to cut down on laundry dosing system costs

 The most common pump available in the marketplace is the peristaltic pump suitable for low and high flow.
 As laundry requires consistent and reliant dosage of chemical to achieve the best wash quality, the pump tube is a critical component in the performance of any dosing system.

 Chemicals can react with a peristaltic pump tube in various ways.
 Chemical incompatibility may cause the tube to split and leak, or degrade the tube slowly over a long period of time.
 To overcome this, check to see if your manufacturer is willing to work with you to find the best tubing material to suit your chemical.
-Can they offer you free compatibility tests to ensure that you are equipped with the right peristaltic pump tube?

 An alternative to peristaltic dosing is the membrane pump – also called diaphragm pump.
 Available mostly for high-flow applications, the membrane pump presents excellent dosing characteristics, with renowned stability of pumping rates.
 It also rarely needs servicing as the pump barely degrades with time, thereby eliminating the need for periodic pump tube maintenance.
 Its thick membrane and strong chemical resistance allows for the use of some of the most aggressive laundry chemicals.
 As all advantages come with a cost though, membrane pumps usually require a higher investment than peristaltic pumps.